(also known as "The Feast")

 • Sukkot is a Feast of rejoicing.
 It is a very happy Festival, where we are to rejoice and feast for eight days.

-• Build your sukkah (a small portable dwelling or tabernacle––you can also put up a tent instead): The Scripture states to cover your sukkah with palm branches, foliage of beautiful fruit trees, boughs of leafy trees and willows of the brook (Leviticus 23:40).
-In Nehemiah Chapter 8, the Yisraelites are told that they are to gather olive branches, oil tree branches, myrtle branches, palm branches and branches of leafy trees to build their sukkah with, so with these two passages we have plenty of information to build our sukkot.
+• Build your sukkah (a small portable dwelling or tabernacle––you can also put up a tent instead): The Scriptures state to cover your sukkah with palm branches, foliage of beautiful fruit trees, boughs of leafy trees and willows of the brook (Leviticus 23:40).
+In Nehemiah Chapter 8, the Yisraelites are told that they are to gather olive branches, oil tree branches, myrtle branches, palm branches and branches of leafy trees to build their sukkah with, so with these two passages we have plenty of information to build a sukkah.

-• We are to live in the sukkah during these eight days, and we are to remember and celebrate God’s provision during this time (Scripture does not state this), however I believe it is a good thing to do.
+• We are to live in the sukkah during these eight days.
+The Jews take this time to remember and celebrate God’s provision during this time (Scripture does not state this), however I believe it is a good thing to do.

 • On the eighth day we are to have a special meal with Yeshua.
 This meal is actually an offering to God.
 The Greek word for offering, prosphora, and the two Hebrew words for offering, minchah or korban, mean a sacrificial offering (or gift) to God.
 Korban has a deeper meaning in that it also means to draw near to God.
 Both the Greek and Hebrew words refer to a bloodless sacrificial gift (to God), and is referring to the Marriage (or Wedding) Supper of the Lamb in Revelation.

-While Yeshua offered Himself to all mankind as the final Sacrificial Lamb to atone for their sins, in return we are to offer Him our Sacrificial offering––in the form of a meal in honor of Him.
-Sukkot is very holy, and this day especially should be celebrated with reverence for Yeshua, our God.
+While Yeshua offered Himself to all mankind as the final Sacrificial Lamb to atone for their sins on Pesach (Passover), in return we are to offer Him our Sacrificial offering––in the form of a meal in honor of Him.
+Sukkot is very holy, and this day especially should be celebrated with reverence for Yahweh Yeshua––Yahweh, our Salvation.

 • In Devarim (Deuteronomy) 31:10-11 Mosheh states that God's people are to read the Torah (first six books) every seven years during Sukkot (Feast of Tabernacles), in a Jubliee year (2Chronicles 34:30, Nehemiah 8:8 & 18 & 9:3).
 Therefore I believe it would be appropriate to read the Torah any year, too.
 Other than these verses, there isn’t anything in Scripture that tells us what to read on this day.
 This reading is done by the head of the family.
-A teaching on the following paragraph would be appropriate as well:
+A teaching on the latter reign celebration might be appropriate as well: